matthew-hale/pythfinder/readme.md

     + feats
     + traits
     + spells
-+ New character creation walkthrough process
++ New character creation walkthrough process (CLI)
 + ~~Character sheet JSON format enforcement~~
     + This is partially done with the Character class, but I'll eventually have classes for other complex objects within the character, like items, attacks, spells, etc. Makes it easier to import json; just grab values if they're there, if not use the defaults, and for extra values just ignore them.
 + Eventually: